Author has written 7 stories for Star Wars, Harry Potter, Buffy X-overs, Buffy: The Vampire Slayer, and Stargate: SG-1.

 badly used logical fanon - a good example of it is having Buffy have bad reaction to a suddenly powered up Xander.
 It is something that actually makes sense, considering that in the episode 'The pack' a powered up Xander nearly raped her, but it is usually used to portray the Slayer as a complete bitch.
 Same for the Civilian Council and the Clan restoration act in Naruto - both are actually good ideas, the former because in Naruto, the shinobi are, in effect, soldiers, with the Kage being the general, and generals can't possibly be expected to take care of the everyday functioning of their villages in time of peace, and the latter... well, when the members of a clan are likely to pass powerful advantages to their children, it does make sense to make an effort to preserve those advantages.
 But what we see in fics is the Civilian council having way too much power, far more than it would make sense, to the point of wimpifying the Third hokage, and as for CRA... um, folks, in canon, the shinobi are portrayed as capable of organ transplantation; if they have this kind of understanding of biology, surely, that would mean they are capable of artificial insemination.
-Multiple marriages are unnecessary.
+Multiple marriages are unnecessary for a clan restoration.

 Spelling errors - I am willing to ignore the 'there/their/they're' kind of mistakes, as many of the authors on the site are not English - speakers and may not realize they are making a mistake, however, even if that's the case, most of the text editors these days have spell checking as a function.
 Use it!

 My opinion on most frequently bashed characters: